 Years of Experience

-When it comes to location, the highest average paycheck ($95K annually) can be spotted in Chicago, Ill.; Rosemont, Ill. (approximately $72K), Phoenix, Ariz. (around $54K), and Charlotte, N.C. (approximately $46K) are the next top-paying cities.
-Within the company, workers earn the highest salaries (an average of $77K per year) in Illinois.
+When it comes to location, the highest average paycheck ($95K per year) can be spotted in Chicago, Ill.; Rosemont, Ill. (about $72K), Phoenix, Ariz. ($54K), and Charlotte, N.C. ($46K) are the next top-paying cities.
+Within the company, workers earn the highest salaries (an average of around $77K annually) in Illinois.

 Certifications and Degrees

-Being a Certified Six Sigma Black Belt certainly has its perks — salaries approach $138K per year and far exceed the paychecks of those without certification.
-Bigger paychecks are awarded to Class A Commercial Driver License Holders with credentials; these people earn around $54K annually on average.
-Those with a Bachelor's Degree at U.S. Food Services come out on top, and their salaries approach $54K per year.
+Certified Six Sigma Black Belts earn $138K annually, far more than their non-accredited counterparts.
+Bigger paychecks are awarded to Class A Commercial Driver License Holders with credentials; these people earn about $54K per year on average.
+It pays to have a Bachelor's Degree at U.S. Food Services — these employees make the most at $54K annually.